iondbproject/iondb/README.md

 ##License

 IonDB is licensed under the Apache License.
-For more information, please refer to `LICENSE.md`.
+For more information, please refer to [the license file](License.md).

 ##Collaboration